2017 MercedesCup – Singles

-Lucas Pouille defeated Feliciano López in the final, 4–6, 7–6^{(7–5)}, 6–4 to win the singles tennis title at the 2017 Stuttgart Open.
+Fourth-seeded Lucas Pouille defeated Feliciano López in the final, 4–6, 7–6^{(7–5)}, 6–4 to win the singles tennis title at the 2017 Stuttgart Open.
 Pouille saved a match point en route to the title, in the second round against Jan-Lennard Struff.

 Dominic Thiem was the reigning champion, but chose not to participate this year.

 Seeds

 The top four seeds receive a bye into the second round.